mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 The installation script that installs NodeJS and pm2 using the specific versions specified in `nodejs-install.env`.

-### deploy.sh
+### installDeploy.sh

-This script enables 4NET to deploy their applications on the specific host in a controlled manner.
-This script is installed in the homedirectory of the user `gitlab`.
-This is a non-privileged user.
+This script configures the capability for a service account, in this case the account gitlab, to deploy application packages from gitlab.

+The script assumes that the account is already created on the system.
+It will install a script in the homedirectory of the account and secure it with permissions.
+Next it will edit the sudoers file to limit the sudo capabilities to only this one command with elevated privileges (e.g. sudo) for this account.
 It can only do 1 command with sudo to get privileges: `/home/gitlab/deploy.sh`.
 Nothing more.

+Result is that only Cloudiction can alter the contents of the deploy.sh script and that the service account cannot start any other commands with elevated privileges.

+### deploy.sh

+This is the script that enables 4NET to deploy their applications on the specific host in a controlled manner.
 4NET has made the integration to their GitLab deployment procedure to call this script.

 deploy.sh accepts 2 arguments:
 * --version <gitlab build number> (Mandatory)